DeletedMyEmail/SchroedingersCat/README.md

 ## Getting Started

-Download one of the jars in the [jar folder](out/artifacts/SchroedingersCat_jar) (all features included, only music or everything except music) and run it with `java -jar <filename>`. <br/>
+~~Download one of the jars in the [jar folder](out/artifacts/SchroedingersCat_jar) (all features included, only music or everything except music) and run it with `java -jar <filename>`. <br/>
 It will create a config file named `tokenfile.txt` under `SchroedingersCat/` inside the local application folder of your operating system. <br>
 You can paste a new bot token in every line as well as top.gg token and bot id seperated by a space in the same line to enable server counter updates to top.gg. <br>
 To choose bots you want to start, simply add (multiple) line indices (0,1,2,...) as arguments at the end of the command above.
-Those indices refer to lines in the tokenfile.
+Those indices refer to lines in the tokenfile.~~
+Depricated, update is coming soon.

 <a href="https://paypal.me/kaitokuntatsu" style="padding: 5px; background-color: #1072EB; border-radius: 5px; color: white;">
   Donate via PayPal